High Street station (IND Eighth Avenue Line): Exits

 There are exits at both ends to the full length mezzanine along with evidence of removed center exits; since this station was built, the area now known as Cadman Plaza was completely rebuilt.
 Cadman Plaza East, the short one-block street outside the Red Cross Place exit, was previously called Washington Street; the Washington Street moniker still applies to the road north of Prospect Street.
 High Street is not directly accessible from the station, as the short one-block street is interrupted by a parking lot.
 However, Red Cross Place, which was once a part of High Street, is directly accessible.

 The geographic western exit leads to Cadman Plaza West/Old Fulton Street (formerly Fulton Street, as indicated on wall mosaic signs) in Brooklyn Heights, a few hundred feet south of Cadman Plaza West's intersection with Middagh Street.
 This was the original exit to the station.
 The eastern exits lead to Adams Street, on the border of Brooklyn Heights, DUMBO and Downtown Brooklyn, adjacent to the central courthouse for the Federal Eastern District of New York.
 These exits were opened following an additional delay to complete the escalators.
 Adams Street was widened from 100 feet (30 m) to 160 feet (49 m) in the 1950s to accommodate new ramps to the Brooklyn Bridge, and now carries the secondary name "Brooklyn Bridge Boulevard".
 The current exit staircases lead to ether side of Adams Street, acting as a pedestrian underpass.
 There are painted-over mosaics pointing to former exits at Washington Street (now Cadman Plaza East).

 Ridership

 In 2017, the station had 2,983,672 boardings, making it the 171st most used station in the 425-station system.
 This amounted to an average of 9,215 passengers per weekday.
-In 2014, the station had an average of 8,870 daily weekday boardings, up from 5,410 daily boardings in 2005; this represented a 64% ridership increase over nine years.
+In 2014, the station had an average of 8,870 daily weekday boardings, up from 5,410 daily boardings in 2005; this represented a 64 percent ridership increase over nine years.
 The station is the 26th busiest of all stations served by the A and C trains.